Harry Gallatin: Professional basketball career

+New York Knicks (1948–1957)

-The New York Knicks selected Gallatin in the 1948 BAA draft.
+On May 10, 1948, the New York Knicks selected Gallatin in the 1948 BAA draft.
 "It was a dream come true.
 I really didn't know what to expect; it was my first plane ride, from St. Louis to New York.
 Here I am a boy from Wood River, a country boy, and going to the Big Apple", Gallatin explained.
 "All I knew was that I loved to play basketball, and the Knicks had taken me with their number one choice.
 So I knew that they thought I had the kind of abilities they were looking for."

+On March 21, 1949, Gallatin was drafted by the New York Knicks in the 2nd round (20th pick) of the 1949 BAA Draft.

 In his third year in the NBA, Gallatin was selected for the first NBA All-Star Game in 1951, and from 1951 to 1957 was chosen for seven consecutive NBA All-Star games.
 It was in the NBA where he earned the nickname "The Horse".
 He played his entire career as an undersized center at 6'6" and 215 lbs., but made up for it with tremendous physical strength.
 He played nine seasons for the New York Knicks, from 1948 to 1957.
 His best statistical year was in 1954, when he led the NBA in rebounding, averaging 15.3 rebounds per game.
 That same year, he was also named to the All-NBA First Team.
 His most dominating single-game performance was on the last regular season game of the 1952–53 season.
 That night, against the Fort Wayne Pistons, Gallatin pulled down 33 rebounds, a Knicks record which still stands today.
 In the six seasons he played when rebounds were recorded, he was among the leaders in the league in rebounds per game.
 For his career, he averaged 11.9 rebounds per game.
 Gallatin still holds the Knick team record of consecutive games played, with 610.

+Detroit Pistons (1957–1958)

 After nine strong years with the Knicks, Gallatin was traded to the Detroit Pistons with Richard Atha and Nathaniel Clifton for Mel Hutchins and Charlie Tyra on April 3, 1957.
 He played only one season for the Pistons before retiring as one of the most dominating post players of his era.

-Baseball career
+Professional baseball career

+Minor leagues

 In addition to basketball, Gallatin also played baseball.
 He played two seasons of varsity baseball at Northeast Missouri.
 During the off-seasons between his first three seasons in the NBA, he played for the Class B Decatur, Illinois Cubs/Commodores of the Illinois–Indiana–Iowa League, which was an affiliate of the Chicago Cubs in 1949 and the Cincinnati Reds in 1950.
 He appeared in 46 games in those two seasons, winning 7, losing 9 and batting .227 in 75 at-bats.
 After the 1950 baseball season, however, he made basketball his only professional sport.